 Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator Comment Business unit managers Recognition (non-monetary) Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target To the extent that the Company receives external recognition (e.g. USGBC LEED certification, EPA ENERGY STAR certification, NAREIT's Leader in the Light Award) for its sustainability efforts, internal acknowledgement of efforts are recognized.
+The type of incentives Incentivized performance indicator Comment change performance) is a factor considered in the financial compensation for members of our Sustainability Committee, as well as other employees in the business sectors involved in HCP's sustainability initiatives.
+For example, factors such as meeting an annually established emission or energy reduction target and participation in and performance of sustainability surveys and reports (e.g., CDP, GRESB) are considered when calculating incentive awards.
+Accordingly, 2016 sustainability goals for certain executive officers included factors such as meeting 1-2% emission, energy, water, and waste reduction targets as consideration when calculating incentive awards.
+Additionally, a "spot" bonus may be allocated to a sustainability manager/director for target achievement and/or sustainability reporting performance.
+Environment/Sustainability managers Recognition (non- monetary) Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target To the extent that the Company receives external recognition (e.g. USGBC LEED certification, EPA ENERGY STAR certification, NAREIT's Leader in the Light Award) for its sustainability efforts, internal acknowledgement of efforts are recognized.